What is CENS?

 Although our ethos, passion and determination remains the same, we will be adapting our services and taking this opportunity to offer greater wraparound care to support our residents.

-We get funding from a variety of sources.
-We are lucky to have recently been awarded a National Lottery grant which has enabled us to refurbish the shelter and ensure that it is Covid-safe.
+We receive funding from a variety of sources.
+A recent National Lottery grant enabled us to refurbish the shelter, ensuring that it is Covid-safe.
 We also receive funding from referrals via housing benefit.
 Additional funding comes through donations, fundraising and sponsorships.
+Donations are crucial to CENS, and as a small charity, 100% of your donations go directly to supporting the running of the shelter.

 The residents do not directly pay rent, but the shelter receives payment through their housing benefit.
 In addition we request that residents pay a £4 per night fee, which covers all their meals and enables us to pay for heating, electricity, water, council tax etc.